 In order to purchase Bitcoin, you need an address.
 Your Bitcoin wallet will provide you with one.
 Your address is a set of randomly generated numbers and letters that you share with people you are sending bitcoins to or receiving bitcoins from.

 Once your Bitcoin wallet is set up, the next step is to buy bitcoins.
 If you are a newcomer to Bitcoin, Bitcoin exchanges are the best option.
-Some of the most popular international Bitcoin exchanges include Coinbase, CEX.IO, Binance, FTX, and Kraken.
-(There are also decentralized exchanges, like LocalCryptos, where people can exchange cryptocurrencies directly with each other.)
+Some of the most popular international Bitcoin exchanges include Coinbase(new window), CEX.IO(new window), Binance(new window), FTX(new window), and Kraken(new window).
+(There are also decentralized exchanges, like LocalCryptos(new window), where people can exchange cryptocurrencies directly with each other.)
 There are many exchanges out there, so it is important to pick a reputable one.
 The process of buying Bitcoin is easier than purchasing regular goods on the Internet because you don’t need to provide a shipping address, just your Bitcoin address.

 Purchasing bitcoins from an exchange involves three steps:

 - Entering your card data